datanav/docs/custom-data-sink.rst

 Custom Data Sink - The Microservice system
 ------------------------------------------

-The microservice custom sink works the same way as the microservice custom source, only now with data being passed from a Sesam pipe's sink to the microservice thgou the :ref:`JSON push sink <json_push>`.
+The microservice custom sink works the same way as the microservice custom source, only now with data being passed from a Sesam pipe's sink to the microservice thgou the :doc:`JSON push sink <json-push>`.

 .. code-block:: json
   :linenos: